lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 ```

 `@part1`
-An example: Height with colon cancer.
+An example: Height with colon cancer

 But...